 Sunday March 12th saw the band visit Nicholas Chamberlaine School in Bedworth to compete in the Midland Area Brass band Championships.

 The set test piece was 'St Andrews Variations' by Alan Fernie.
 The performance was excellent and the 4bars rest adjudicator had us in the lead from when we played until band number 20 Warwick University had finished.
-She favoured them and put us second.
-Sadly when the adjudicators pronounced their result we were played 6th and Warwick University were sixteenth which ended both bands day on a disappointing finish.
+The Adjudicator favoured them and put us second.
+Sadly, however, when the adjudicators pronounced their result we were played sixth and Warwick University were sixteenth which ended both bands day on a disappointing finish.

 Fourteen members from the Shipston Town Band and Stour Concert Brass travelled to Cradley Heath Salvation Army when the West Midlands Brass Bands Association hosted the Association’s very successful ‘Big Brass Band Concert’.